Certification-Training/tor-sauce/README.md

 ^C127.0.0.1 - - [24/Apr/2020 02:52:13] "GET /ipekf54ojipog37pxs2plmm5sy/shutdown HTTP/1.1" 200 -
 ```

-Share the link with a friend and tell them to use the Tor Browser to upload a
+Share the link with a friend and tell them to use Tor Browser to upload a
 shared file.

 ![OnionShare](img/onion-upload.png)